itmitica/nicebox/README.md

 ## nice firmware
 identify non-free firmware for devices in your machine: wifi, bluetooth etc
-look for it in the debian non-free archive: http://cdimage.debian.org/cdimage/unofficial/non-free/firmware/
+look for it in the non-free archive: http://cdimage.debian.org/cdimage/unofficial/non-free/firmware/
 look for it in the kernel subsection: https://packages.debian.org/buster/kernel/
 download and copy to "firmware" directory on the usb portable memory stick